 - Missouri LLC’s EIN (Tax ID #)

 Because not all banks have the same requirements, we also recommend you to call your bank ahead of time and know the exact documents needed to open your business bank account.

 Does a Missouri LLC need a business license?

 Missouri does not have a state-wide business license requirement, however, cities and counties have their own local licensing needs.
-Your LLC would need a business license for the city in which it operates.
-Check-in with your city and county office or clerk to find out what license(s) you may need.
+Your LLC would need a business license for the city (or county) in which it operates.
+Check-in with your city and/or county office to find out what license(s) you may need.

 Are there any other Missouri annual reports or fees?

 There are no state-level annual reporting or fees applicable to Missouri LLC’s.